Phase transitions and sample complexity in Bayes-optimal matrix factorization: Elements of the background from statistical physics

 \subsection{The Nishimori identities}

 There are important identities that hold for the Bayes-optimal inference and that simplify many of the calculations that follow.
-In the physics of disordered systems these identities are known as the Nishimori conditions \cite{OpperHaussler91,Iba99,NishimoriBook}.
-Basically, the Nishimori identities follow from the fact that the true signal $F^0$, $X^0$ is an equilibrium configuration with respect to the Boltzmann measure $P(F,X|Y)$ (\ref{eq:post}).
+In the physics of disordered systems these identities are known as the Nishimori identities \cite{OpperHaussler91,Iba99,NishimoriBook}.
+Basically, they follow from the fact that the true signal $F^0$, $X^0$ is an equilibrium configuration with respect to the Boltzmann measure $P(F,X|Y)$ (\ref{eq:post}).
 Hence many properties of the true signal $F^0$, $X^0$ can be computed by using averages over the distribution $P(F,X|Y)$ even if one does not know $F^0,X^0$ precisely (\ref{eq:post}).

 In order to derive the Nishimori identities, we need to define three types of averages: the thermodynamic average, the double thermodynamic average, and the disorder average. \begin{itemize} \item Consider a function $A(F,X)$ depending on a ``trial'' configuration $F$ and $X$.
 We define the ``thermodynamic average'' of $A$ given $Y$ as: \be \langle A(F,X) \rangle_{F,X|Y} \equiv \int {\rm d} X \, {\rm d} F \, A(F,X)\, P(F,X |Y)\, , \ee where $ P(F,X|Y)$ is given by Eq.~(\ref{eq:post}).
 The thermodynamic average $\langle A(F,X) \rangle_{F,X|Y}$ is a function of $Y$.